jaumefib/starthack2019/README.md

 We strive to eliminate the giant pile of waste created by disposable coffee cups.

 That's why we made a decentral, digital deposit system for reusable coffee cups that will work at any train station, anytime.
 We want coffee drinkers to be able to return the used cups at drop-off points that automatically and digitally credit back the deposit to the users.
-We can achive this by identifying the cups using QR-Codes.
+We can achieve this by identifying the cups using QR-Codes.

 Always with the objective in  mind of making rail travel even more environmentally friendly!